AskeCarstensen/STM32-Getting-started/Chapter 3. Interrupts/README.md

 ## Exercise 1: Setup a interrrupt handler.

 First we need to setup GPIOB pin 10 as a interrupt and set the GPIO pin as a pull down as is was shown in the last chapter.
 To setup the interrupt you need to go to the "pinout & configuration", then find PB10 on the MCU and select "GPIO_EXTI10".
+Next step is to navigate to "System Core"->NVIC and enable the interrupt (EXTI line[15:10] interrupts)

 <p align="center">
     <img src = "Set_interrupt_b10.png", width="500">